 Cole’s on Elmwood

 Getting thirsty?
 Consider heading down the Village’s main drag to Cole’s, 1104 Elmwood, one of Buffalo’s oldest and best bars.
 The parameters of Elmwood Village extend north to Forest Avenue, just before you reach our own museum row, and parts of the Frederick Law Olmsted-designed parkway system.
-Here is the campus of Buffalo State College with its Burchfield Penney Art Center, 1300 Elmwood; across the street from the under-renovation Albright-Knox Art Gallery, 1285 Elmwood, and The Buffalo History Museum, 1 Museum Court, at Elmwood and Nottingham Terrace.
+Here is the campus of Buffalo State University with its Burchfield Penney Art Center, 1300 Elmwood; across the street from the under-renovation Buffalo AKG Art Museum, 1285 Elmwood, and The Buffalo History Museum, 1 Museum Court, at Elmwood and Nottingham Terrace.

 The southern border of Elmwood Village stops at Summer Street—just about where Allentown begins, leading into downtown Buffalo, with the art deco masterpiece of City Hall dominating the skyline.
 I love that neighborhood, too, but that’s another story.